Cook-ies/Rboxlo-old/INSTALL.md

 8. The client side of Rboxlo has been built.
 Arbiter is to be run on your servers hosting Rboxlo, and you distribute the Launcher to those seeking to play the game.

 # Troubleshooting
-- Rboxlo is set up with `rboxlo.local` everywhere as its default domain.
-Add all the domains in `Website/NGINX/Domains.conf` in the format `127.0.0.1 {domain}.rboxlo.local` to your hosts file to use Rboxlo to its full potential.
+- Rboxlo is set up with `rboxlo.loc` everywhere as its default domain.
+Add all the domains in `Website/NGINX/Domains.conf` in the format `127.0.0.1 {domain}.rboxlo.loc` to your hosts file to use Rboxlo to its full potential.
 - If you are in a debugging environment, chances are that you can't access Rboxlo via a secure method such as HTTPS on localhost.
 This will result in the session cookie not being set, and tons of things breaking.
 In `Website/PHP.ini`, comment out line 6 (add a pound sign [`#`] at the beginning.)